jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

-This is one way to make a Python_ `Test Driven Development`_ environment
+This chapter shows one way to make a Python_ `Test Driven Development`_ environment, first by doing it manually where I make all the folders and files needed, including setting up the first test, then writing a program to do it for me

 ----